 Finally he was placed in may arms and we were wheeled out of theatre and left to bond with our beautiful little boy.

 Afterwards I found out that I had lost a lot of blood, 1 millimetre more and I would have needed a transfusion.
 My blood pressure was very low, even after two saline drips!
 Because of this if I ever had another baby I would be classed as high risk.

 I would never say that my first experience of birth was traumatic.
 There were scary moments.
 Did it go to plan?
 Well yes.
 My birth plan was to take everything as it came, and to trust and follow the advise of the experts.
 That’s what happened.
 Was it the birth I had hoped for?
 No. It all felt so surreal.
 I didn’t feel like I had done it.
-I felt like they had got the baby out rather than me doing it.
-I know it sounds ridiculous, but I also know that there are a lot of mums who feel the same as me.
+It felt like they had got the baby out rather than me doing it.
+Saying it aloud sounds ridiculous, but I also know that there are a lot of mums who feel the same as me.
 I felt like I hadn’t really experienced giving birth.
 And it’s a feeling that stayed with me until I got my second chance, which you can read about in part two.

 Then and now.
 My firstborn.
 The Big One.

 Like, Comment, Share!